 What makes a speaker microphone device an Intelligent speaker?

-As of July 2024, just having a microphone connected to Teams Rooms on Windows makes a device an Intelligent Speaker.
+As of March 2025, just having a microphone connected to Teams Rooms or a BYOD laptop (where the user has a Copilot or Teams Premium license assigned) makes a device an Intelligent Speaker.
 But this has not always been the case.
 In the before times, you needed a specific piece of hardware to use the speaker recognition feature.

 Which now raises the question: Is a Microsoft certified Intelligent Speaker still needed?
 Is there any benefit to these certified devices over "non-certified Intelligent Speakers"?